flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 `r close_float_group(with_markdown = TRUE)`

 Having said that, let's take a look at how frames are drawn in the Xbox.
-Some explanations are very similar to Gamecube's [Flipper](gamecube#graphics), so you may benefit from reading that article as well in case you struggle to follow this one.
+Some explanations are very similar to GameCube's [Flipper](gamecube#graphics), so you may benefit from reading that article as well in case you struggle to follow this one.

 #### Commands {.tabs .active}